-Joyce Landry is CEO of Landry & Kling Inc. She and her business partner, Josephine (Jo) Kling, formed the company in 1982 as the first to specialize in corporate events at sea.
+Joyce Landry is CEO of Landry & Kling Inc. She and her former business partner, Josephine (Jo) Kling, formed the company in 1982 as the first to specialize in corporate events at sea.

 Joyce began her career in the cruise industry at the age of 23 when she implemented the first air/sea department for Holland America Line.
 Prior to launching Landry & Kling, she also served as regional sales director of Delta Queen Steamboat Company.